Accessibility at Wimpole Estate

 Arrival and Parking

-Blue Badge holders will find designated parking bays approximately 94 yards from Wimpole Estate’s visitor welcome centre, where you can pick up resources such as maps and mobility aids.
-The ground surfaces around the estate vary, with some areas featuring gravel or natural terrain, so comfortable footwear is recommended.
-An induction loop is available at the visitor welcome centre, and companions or carers receive complimentary admission.
-The main car park is a short walk to the visitor welcome centre and bicycle racks are available near the main car park for those arriving by bike.
+Blue Badge holders will find designated parking bays approximately 94 yards from Wimpole Estate’s visitor welcome centre, where there are toilets, accessible WC and baby change facilities, as well resources to borrow such as maps, powered mobility vehicles and sensory bags.
+The ground surfaces around the estate vary, with some areas featuring gravel or natural terrain.
+An induction loop is available at all till points, and companions / carers receive complimentary admission.

 Moving around the Estate

-There are several accessible, step-free routes through main areas of the estate, with pathways ranging from paved to natural surfaces.
-Five powered mobility scooters, three manual wheelchairs, and two mountain trikes (suitable for off-road exploration with assistance) are available to borrow from the visitor welcome centre which you are able to book in advance by email of phone.
 After passing through the visitor welcome centre an 8-seater golf mobility buggy, operates daily from 10am to 4pm to transfer visitors between the visitor welcome centre, the stables, Wimpole Hall, gardens, and Home Farm upon request.
-If you prefer to walk, seating can be found at frequent intervals around the estate to allow for rest stops and you'll find varied ground surfaces, including gravel and grass around the wider estate.
+If you prefer to walk, seating can be found at frequent intervals around the estate.
+You'll find varied ground surfaces, including gravel and grass around the wider estate.
 There is no public WiFi but site maps are available at the visitor welcome centre to assist with navigation across the estate.

 Moving around the House

-Wimpole Hall is accessed primarily via a flight of 12 stone steps or by using a stair climber, which is available between 12pm and 2pm each day provided you pre-book before your visit.
-The front entrance has a narrow opening, manual doors that are permanently held open.
-Once inside, there are three floors: step-free access is available to the ground floor only, while the first floor and basement can be accessed via stairs when open.
-The basement can also be accessed through the exit, which reduces the number of steps to just three.
-A member of staff is available to provide assistance, and staff and volunteers can describe the layout and access around the site to help visitors navigate Wimpole Hall effectively.
+Wimpole Hall main entrance is accessed via a flight of 12 stone steps or by using a stair climber, which is available to pre-book before your visit.
+The front entrance has two manual doors, one is permanently held open, and the team can facilitate opening the second door to support access.
+Once inside, there are three floors: step-free access is available to the ground floor only.
+The first floor and basement can be accessed via stairs when open.
+There is an alternative entrance to the basement from outside, via the side door, which reduces the number of steps to three.
+A member of staff is available to provide assistance.
+There is a photo book, available for the First Floor and Basement should you choose not to take the steps.
+Staff and volunteers can describe the layout and access around the site to help visitors navigate Wimpole Hall effectively.

 Facilities